jcazevedo/velocidi-type-classes/README.md

 # Type classes in Scala

-This repository contains the material for a talk given at [Velocidi Porto][velocidi] about type classes in Scala.
+This repository contains the materials for a talk given at [Velocidi Porto][velocidi] about type classes in Scala.

 The presentation is a single [org mode][org-mode] [file][presentation].
 It's